sblauth/cashocs/docs/source/demos/optimal_control/state_constraints/doc_state_constraints.rst

 Problem Formulation
 -------------------

-In this demo we investigate how state constraints can be handled in cashocs.
+In this demo we investigate how state constraints can be handled in CASHOCS.
 Thanks to the high level interface for solving (control-constrained) optimal control problems, the state constrained case can be treated (approximately) using a Moreau-Yosida regularization, which we show in the following.
 As model problem, we consider the